Present Simple vs Present Progressive (Continuous)

 Truths, routines, actions in progress, future plans...
 Present Simple and Present Progressive.
 Learn to master both and make your English dynamic and precise!

-1.In Progress vs Repetition and Routine
+1.1In Progress vs Repetition and Routine

 Present Progressive for things happening at or around the time of speaking.The action is not complete.
-Present Simple for things in general or things that happen repeatedly.

 The water is boiling.
 Be careful.
 Water boils at 100 degrees Celsius.